azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

 }
 ```

-Once, the Core Data stack has been initialized you can inject the NSManagedObjectContext into the @Environment of the app.
+Once, the Core Data stack has been initialized you can inject the NSManagedObjectContext in the @Environment of the app.

 The implementation is shown below: